Tanama Tales

 Start (or end) a day of exploration by walking around Downtown Redlands.
 Here, you will find unique stores, restaurants, coffee shops, and other services.

-Plus, you will be able to admire the architecture since a lot of the businesses in the district are located in historic buildings.
+Plus, you will be able to admire the architecture since many of the district’s businesses are located in historic buildings.
 You will find the plaques explaining the historic context during your walk.

 You have many options to have lunch, dine or hang out.
 As an example, check out the places below:

-If after eating, you still have room for ice cream, make sure to try one of the cones at Nicho’s or a la Minute Ice Cream.
+If you still have room for ice cream after eating, make sure to try one of the cones at Nicho’s or a la Minute Ice Cream.
 The State Street Winery offers wine flights or glasses.

 Make sure to take a look at the Sister Cities Clock in Ed Hales Park.